firoyj/firoyj.github.io/_posts/2023-11-12-perpetual-contracts.md

 When the contract price significantly diverges from the spot price on other exchanges, arbitrageurs can benefit in two ways:

-1. If they hold a position elsewhere, they can use _XXXXX_ Protocol to take the inverse position and earn funding payments.
+1. If they hold a position elsewhere, they can use Infinix Protocol to take the inverse position and earn funding payments.
-2. If they buy or sell an asset elsewhere, they can long or short that asset using _XXXXX_ Protocol, expectating the price to move back toward the spot price.
+2. If they buy or sell an asset elsewhere, they can long or short that asset using Infinix Protocol, expectating the price to move back toward the spot price.

 ## Oracle API

-The _XXXXX_ Protocol relies on an index or spot price feed for the underlying asset, provided by _YYYY_.
+The Infinix Protocol relies on an index or spot price feed for the underlying asset, provided by IFX.
 This connection ensures accurate pricing and data integrity.

-_XXXXX_ accesses _YYYY_ data beacons, which are atomic data feeds powered by a first-party oracle.
+Infinix accesses IFX data beacons, which are atomic data feeds powered by a first-party oracle.
 These beacons serve as inputs for calculating the logarithmic options pricing model.
-Partnering with _YYYY_ allows _XXXXX_ to scale its data categories and pairs while ensuring the data feeds are covered in the event of problems or manipulation, common in the data oracle space. _YYYY_ has a well-reserved coverage pool for valid claims.
+Partnering with IFX allows Infinix to scale its data categories and pairs while ensuring the data feeds are covered in the event of problems or manipulation, common in the data oracle space. _YYYY_ has a well-reserved coverage pool for valid claims.

-_YYYY_ is a critical Web3 building block known for its reliable and reputable data feeds.
+IFX is a critical Web3 building block known for its reliable and reputable data feeds.
 Diverse data sets are essential for attracting users, thereby increasing the total value locked as well as fee revenue from trading positions opening and closing.

 ## vAMM (Virtual Automated Market Maker)

-The exchange model of _XXXXX_ Protocol differs significantly from other exchanges, including AMM-based exchanges in the following main ways.
+The exchange model of Infinix Protocol differs significantly from other exchanges, including AMM-based exchanges in the following main ways:

-- _XXXXX_ Protocol does not use liquidity providers or liquidity.
+- Does not use liquidity providers or liquidity.
-- _XXXXX_ Protocol is 100% AMM-based; there is no Order Book.
+- 100% AMM-based; there is no Order Book.
-- The on-chain price reflects trades on _XXXXX_ Protocol; the price only moves when positions are opened or closed.
+- On-chain price reflects trades on Infinix Protocol; the price only moves when positions are opened or closed.
-- _XXXXX_ tracks the log2 of the underlying asset's price as our mark price; mark price = log2 (index price).
+- Tracks the log2 of the underlying asset's price as mark price, meaning mark price = log2 (index price).

 The log vAMM acts as an independent cash-settlement market.
-For the log vAMM mark price to approach an underlying index, _XXXXX_ Protocol needs to add a funding rate similar to those used in perpetual contracts on central limit order book exchanges.
+For the log vAMM mark price to approach an underlying index, Infinix Protocol needs to add a funding rate similar to those used in perpetual contracts on central limit order book exchanges.

-Traders use collateral (USDC) to open long or short positions in a given asset.
+Traders use collateral (USDC) to open long or short positions in an asset.
 The vAMM calculates the entry or exit price for each trade, similar to how Uniswap or other AMM-style exchanges calculate prices.

-An important distinction with the vAMM is that no asset swap occurs.
-Unlike Uniswap, traders always start with USDC and leave with USDC, allowing the protocol to operate without needing to hold the underlying asset.
+What sets vAMM apart is no asset swap happens.
+Unlike Uniswap, traders always start with USDC and finish with USDC, allowing the protocol to operate without needing to hold the underlying asset.